-Brian Laundrie search: Parents return to Florida park as police hunt for fugitive son
+Brian Laundrie search: Coroner arrives at Florida park after fugitive's items found

 In a worldwide exclusive, video obtained by Fox News Digital shows the Laundries and the law enforcement officer huddling and speaking as the officer appears to show the couple an unknown discovery.
 The officer appeared to tell the parents: "I think we might have found something."

-During their time inside, Chris Laundrie could be seen continually moving in and out of areas of the brush.
+During the couple's time inside, Chris Laundrie could be seen continually moving in and out of areas of the brush.
 After a short while, he and Roberta Laundrie separated, with Chris and the two men moving into brush on the left side of the trail for approximately 12 minutes.

 BRIAN LAUNDRIE SEARCH: PARENTS MUM ON SON'S SEPT.
 1 HOMECOMING AS THEY STEP OUT ON LONG DAY OF ERRANDS